-Begin by leading your District Leadership Teams and Building Leadership Teams through the following questions to help you formulate a coaching plan and identify the steps you will implement toward internal coaching.
+Begin by leading your District Leadership Team and Building Leadership Teams through the following questions to help formulate a coaching plan and identify the steps you will implement toward internal coaching.

 - 1. Where are we now in our efforts to implement coaching? - How does coaching occur across the district? - What does it look like? - What is working well? - Where are there gaps? - 2.
-Where are we going with implementing coaching? - What is our vision for improving instruction? - Based on our vision, who would benefit from coaching? - Which content areas, grade levels, and/or teams show the most need, readiness, and/or commitment to receiving coaching?
+Where are we going with implementation of coaching? - What is our vision for improving instruction? - Based on our goals, who would benefit from coaching? - Which content areas, grade levels, and/or teams show the most need, readiness, and/or commitment to receiving coaching? - Who are the best matches for coaching? - How can we best use coaching to implement and sustain effective teaching and learning practices? - What approach to coaching is most sustainable? - 3.
+How do we get there?
+How do we put coaching into place? - What are the action steps, timeline, coaches, educators to be coached, and settings in which coaching will occur? - Which coaching approach matches our coaching need? - Who needs to build the skills to become a coach and how will they acquire those skills? - How will we assure coaching is occurring with fidelity? - Do our action steps align to data-identified needs and the vision for improved instruction?